 Sellers of real estate in Arizona are required by law to disclose any and all important facts about the property they are selling.
 Here is some basic information about disclosures in Arizona from both the buyer's and seller's perspectives.

-What Do I Have to Disclose to Buyers of Commercial Property?
+What You Have to Disclose to Buyers of Commercial Property

 When selling a commercial property there is a disclosure form to complete.
 There are questions regarding zoning issues, parking, signage, leases, contracts, security lighting and termites.